Skip to content

 Rachel Nolloth lawyer photo

-Rachel is also a member of the firm’s Employee Competition Group and is experienced in advising on matters relating to confidential information and post-termination restrictions.
-Rachel also has experience working on public inquiries.
+She is also part of the firm’s Employee Competition Group, offering counsel on matters related to confidential information and post-termination restrictions.

-Rachel joined Farrer & Co in September 2018, having qualified as a solicitor in 2014.
+Rachel joined Farrer & Co in September 2018.

 Back to top